gainwell-ohio/spbm/docs/Clinical and Technical Reference Guide/PA - Standard of Work/cancel_and_not_required_process.md

 ### The ONLY Acceptable PA Cancellation Reasons are:

 - EXACT duplicates
-    - Same drug, strength instructions and requested dates
+    - Same drug, same strengt, same instructions and same requested dates
  - No Active Medicaid Eligibility on file
  - Carve Out Medications